Andrei-Constantin-Programmer/Andrei-Constantin-Programmer/README.md

 # About me

-* Full Stack Developer Developer from Romania
+* Full Stack Developer from Romania
-* Currently studying Computer Science at the University of Kent. 🎓
+* Currently studying Computer Science at the University of Kent 🎓
+* Working at Mountain Warehouse as a Software Developer for my placement year 💻

 <br>